bbstilson/bbstilson.github.io/_posts/2018-04-18-lets-encrypt-files-with-node.md

 ---
 layout: post
-title: Let's Encrypt Files With Node
+title: Encrypting Files With Node
 categories: [Javascript, Encryption]
 excerpt: "Building a CLI which will compress and encrypt a file using a password, and then decrypt and uncompress that file using that same password."
 ---